-With so many different groups and tribes of backpacker heading out on their gap year now, it can be confusing trying to understand what type of traveller you are.
+With so many different groups and tribes of backpacker heading out on their gap year now, it can be confusing trying to figure out which one is which.
+There are a whole host of different groups and tribes under the backpacker umbrella, and to figure out what group you belong to you also have to know what type of traveller you are.
 So with so many different backpacker tribes, which one do you belong to?

 No matter what the stereotypical image of the modern day backpacker might be, we are not one indigenous group culture migrating around the traditional gringo and banana pancake trails.

 There are so many different types of backpacker now that to be honest the term itself defies the traditional stereotype.

 Backpacking has evolved as the demographics indulging in it have changed, and now there are backpackers of all ages, creeds and backgrounds, and many different subsets and tribes within those demographics too.
 Here is a slightly tongue in cheek look at the different types of backpacker just to give you an idea of what to expect on the road, as well as to get you used to some of the terminology that is springing up as backpacking becomes an industry in and of itself!